pillmuncher/yogic/README.md

 An embedded DSL of monadic combinators for first-order logic programming in Python.

-It's called Yogic because logic programming is another step on the path to enlightenment.
+It's named Yogic because logic programming is another step on the path to enlightenment.

 [![alt text](https://imgs.xkcd.com/comics/python.png "Flying")](https://xkcd.com/353)